What are Side Effects of Anxiety Medications?

 Causes of side effects of anxiety medications in dogs stem from several sources:

-Serotonin syndrome - This is a specific condition that occurs when a medication is used that causes the levels of natural occurring serotonin to build up in the body of the host
+- Serotonin syndrome - This is a specific condition that occurs when a medication is used that causes the levels of natural occurring serotonin to build up in the body of the host

 Causes of anxiety in your beloved pet also emanates from several sources:

-Separation anxiety - This is the most commonly found anxiety trigger in most domesticated dogs and cats
+- Separation anxiety - This is the most commonly found anxiety trigger in most domesticated dogs and cats

 When your veterinary professional gets involved in the diagnosing process for the anxious behaviors of your family pet, he will need some valuable input from you.
-Your complete history will, in this case, need not only the inclusion of the usual dietary habits and activity levels of the patient, but also the behaviors that you’re noting in your companion.
+Your complete history will, in this case, need not only the inclusion of the usual dietary habits and activity levels of the patient, but also the behaviors that you’re noticing in your companion.
 He will need to know the frequency of each of the symptoms/behaviors you’ve noticed as well as the duration of each symptom/behavior.
 He will also likely want some correlation to specific circumstances which seem to trigger the behavior such as thunderstorms, loud noises, being left alone, and strangers coming into the house.

 Your veterinary professional will do a physical examination and will likely need to get blood samples for lab evaluation.
 He will be looking to see if the normal blood chemistry values are out of line in any area, suggesting that something may be changing the way the various systems in the canine body do their jobs.
 Serotonin and cortisol are two areas of particular interest in the interpretation of these tests.
 Serotonin levels really can’t be measured like red and white blood cell counts can, for example, but can be assessed based on other clinical findings, checking the function of the systems which are affected by serotonin, history of health, behaviors and medications being used as well as ruling out of other possibilities.

 Treatment of Side Effects of Anxiety Medications in Dogs